 - Facilitating the deletion of valueless digital records so our electronic resources will not be wasted when storing, backing up, and migrating rubbish.

 The program has evolved to meet the needs of the county.
-Initially we were with the Commissioners Court Coordinator to develop the basic policies, and then with Facilities to cope with the challenges of storing paper records, and now we are in Central Technology Services in recognition of the changing nature of record keeping media.
+Initially we were with the Commissioners Court Coordinator to develop the basic policies, and then with Facilities to cope with the challenges of storing paper records, and now we are in Universal Services in recognition of the changing nature of record keeping media.